MICCAI2022-155/AuToSeg/README.md

 Published version: [https://doi.org/10.1007/978-3-030-32245-8_4](https://doi.org/10.1007/978-3-030-32245-8_4)#

 ## Installation
-Make sure you clone from this repository, and then run
+Make sure you clone from this repository, and then run the following for installation.

 ```
 pip install -e MultiPlanarUNet